FACT-Finder-Web-Components/documentation/markdown/3.x/en/ff-paging-dropdown.md

 ### Rendered HTML

-Assuming FACT-Finder is set to display 5 links, the latest example will produce the following HTML:
+Assuming FactFinder is set to display 5 links, the latest example will produce the following HTML:
 ```html
 <ff-paging-select>
     <select class="user-class">